lmlui/Jorg/Example/README.md

 <h1> Evaluate Iterations </h1>

-Check the `iterations.txt` file output.
+Check the `iterations.txt` file output (in the `OutputFiles` directory here in this Github repo).
 You can see that the bin starts to improve and probably reaches circularization between iterations 13-19.
 We'll check Iteration 19 for circularity.

 ```
 contig_name    length	GC_percent    cumulative_length